neo-knight-td/GPSTracker/README.md

 As I wanted to build experience in the field of embedded software programming, I was thinking of a nice project to work on.
 I found the idea of a GPS tracker.
 This project would allow me to interact with electronic components, develop in C for an MCU, gain experience with an embedded software IDE (STM32CubeIDE), test an embedded system and (last but not least) keep in touch with my love for motorcycles.

 This project provides the C code required to turn an STM 32 MCU into a GPS tracker.
-The project notes are available [below](https://github.com/neo-knight-td/GPSTracker#notes-on-the-project).
+The project notes are available [below](#project_notes).
 These notes summarize all the small obstacles I met while making this project.
 As I have only few hours a week to work on this, the notes are also pretty useful to remember what I did last coding session and thus improve efficiency.

-## Notes on the project
+## <a name="project_notes"></a>Notes on the project

 ### On 4th of June 2023 :
 1. USART 2 is redirected to ACM0.